• About

 • Projects & Ideas

-You are here: Home / Flowers & Plants / Coral Honeysuckle (Lonicera sempervirens): A Native Vine for Hummingbirds
+You are here: Home / Plants / Native Plants / Coral Honeysuckle Vine: How to Grow This Native Vine for Hummingbirds

-The slender, bright red, tubular flowers blooming at the ends of the coral honeysuckle vine will add a bright spot of color to your garden.
+The slender, bright red, tubular flowers blooming at the ends of the coral honeysuckle vine (Lonicera sempervirens) will add a bright spot of color to your garden.
 The interior of the honeysuckle flowers is often yellow, making them stand out even more against the green leaves of this vine.
+Although the flowers of this vine don’t have a strong fragrance, they more than make up for it with their color.

 Coral honeysuckle